Skip to content

 What happens to our hormones in perimenopause?

 One day, your periods become irregular.
 The next month, you wake up drenched in sweat.
-Then comes insomnia, forgetfulness, and the feeling of losing your footing.
+Then come insomnia, forgetfulness, the feeling of losing your footing.
 What if it wasn't "stress," but the beginning of a new hormonal phase?
-Perimenopause affects all women, but few know what's going on in their bodies.
-It's not a breakdown, nor is it inevitable.
-It's a transition—powerful, complex, and hormonal.
-So, what's the connection between perimenopause and hormones?
-In this article, we explain what's really changing and how to navigate this stage mindfully.
+Perimenopause affects all women, but few know what's happening in their bodies.
+It's not a breakdown, nor is it an inevitability.
+It's a transition — powerful, complex, hormonal.
+So, what's the link between perimenopause and hormones?
+In this article, we explain what really changes and how to navigate this stage with awareness.

-Perimenopause is a natural hormonal transition in a woman's life that precedes the infamous menopause.
-It can begin as early as the late thirties or early forties, although most of us begin to feel its effects around the age of 45.
+Perimenopause is a natural hormonal transition phase in women's lives that precedes the famous menopause.
+It can begin as early as the late thirties or early forties, although most of us start to feel its effects around the age of 45.
 Contrary to popular belief, it's not a sudden event!
-But a gradual process, often lasting several years.
+It's a gradual process, often spanning several years.

-During this menopausal transition, hormonal fluctuations can be quite dramatic.
-Yes, the ovaries begin to slow down their hormone production—particularly estrogen and progesterone.
+During this menopausal transition period, hormonal fluctuations can hit hard.
+Indeed, the ovaries begin to slow down their hormone production — especially estrogen and progesterone.
 But beware: this decline is neither linear nor constant!
-It occurs in waves, with sometimes confusing phases of variation.
+It happens in waves, with sometimes unsettling variations.
 This explains why symptoms can appear irregularly and vary from one woman to another.

-Perimenopause is the moment when the menstrual cycle begins to go haywire.
-Menopause (which is the definitive cessation of periods for 12 consecutive months) has not yet set in.
-Flow becomes more irregular, sometimes heavier.
-Cycles become more and more spaced out.
-Some women don't even pay attention to it right away!
-They attribute the first signs of perimenopause to stress, fatigue, or mental overload.
+Perimenopause thus corresponds to the time when the menstrual cycle begins to become irregular, before menopause (which is defined as the definitive cessation of periods for 12 consecutive months) has set in.
+Flows become more irregular, sometimes heavier.
+The duration of cycles becomes increasingly spaced out.
+Some women don't even notice it immediately!
+And they attribute the first signs of perimenopause to stress, fatigue, or mental overload.

-However, what we feel is not "in the head," but is linked to a hormonal reality.
-Accepting this phase therefore allows us to better experience it.
-And it is an essential first step in this transition in women's lives.
+However, what we feel is not "in our head" but is indeed linked to a hormonal reality.
+Accepting this phase means allowing ourselves to live it better.
+And that's an essential first step in this transition in women's lives.

-Perimenopause is, above all, a hormonal transition.
-Contrary to the idea of a "dry run" of hormones, it's more of a gradual imbalance—with ups, downs, and roller coasters.
-We explain which hormones are primarily affected.
+Perimenopause is primarily a hormonal transition.
+Contrary to the idea of hormones "running dry," it's more of a progressive imbalance — with highs, lows, and rollercoasters.
+We explain the main hormones involved.

 Progesterone: the first to decline

-The first hormone to kick off hormonal fluctuations?
+Which hormone kicks off the hormonal fluctuations?
 Progesterone.
-Its decline results in menstrual cycles without ovulation, which become more frequent from the age of forty.
-However, even though this hormone plays an essential role in regulating the menstrual cycle, it also affects:
+Its decrease results in menstrual cycles without ovulation, which become more frequent from the age of forty.
+While this hormone plays an essential role in regulating the menstrual cycle, it also influences:

 • sleep;